hollylawly/flask-graphql-article/article.md

 }
 ```

 This time we're going to request all players with their name, position, and team name.
-We're able to access `teamName` because back when we setup our models, we defined a relationship between `teams` and `players` where we created that pseudo-column on the `players` table.
+We're able to access `onTeam` because back when we setup our models, we defined a relationship between `teams` and `players` where we created that pseudo-column on the `players` table.
 This is how we can use it now!
 Instead of just getting back an `id`, we can request the name directly.

 ![](https://raw.githubusercontent.com/hollylawly/flask-graphql-article/master/images/graphql-players-query.png)